Skycoder42/QtBackgroundProcess/README.md

 The project is prepared for translation.
 But since I speak only english and german, those are the only languages I can provide translations for.
 However, you can easily create the translations yourself.
 The file `src/backgroundprocess/translations/qtbackgroundprocess_template.ts` is a ready-made TS file.
 Just rename it (e.g. to `qtbackgroundprocess_jp.ts`) and open it with the QtLinguist to create the translations.

 ## Technical Stuff
 Please not, that this library does **not** create a real daemon/service.
 It merely creates a background process, with advanced terminal connections.
 This approach allows more flexibility and an easier cross-platform implementation.
 In addition to that, interaction with the process becomes possible everywhere, without any additional code.
+It tries however to "daemonize" itself as much as possible.